User-created Elasticsearch data source

 Time zone

-The time zone where your Elasticsearch database is deployed.
+The time zone of the Elasticsearch database.

 SSH